 Jack the Ripper was London's - and probably the world's - most famous serial killer.
 Shockingly, however, he too has a possible connection to Pennsylvania.

 Although there are many Ripper suspects, one man that modern investigators believe to be the most credible is James Kelly.
 Kelly murdered his wife in 1883 using a stiff blade knife which he plunged repeatedly into her neck.
 Not surprising, Kelly was sent to Broadmoor Asylum for the insane - but he escaped in 1888, just before the Ripper murders began.
 London police tried to find Kelly in November 1888 after the Ripper's last known killing, but they were unable to locate him.

-Apparently, Kelly left London with ease and boarded a ship that carried him to New York.
+Apparently, Kelly left London and boarded a ship that carried him to New York.
 From there he traveled throughout the United States.
 Although no murders can be definitively tied to Kelly, newspapers reported slasher-type killings in several of the areas in which he was known to have spent time.
-It seems, however, that Kelly's London sensibilities were out of step with Pennsylvania.
+It seems, however, that Kelly's British sensibilities were out of step with Pennsylvania.
 When he visited the Keystone State he reported that the mosquitoes and climate were too uncomfortable for him and he quickly moved on.

 In 1927 Kelly inexplicably returned to England and showed up at Broadmoor asking to be re-committed.
 He died there two years later of natural causes. 💀